Frequenty Asked Questions About Living at Wilderness Ranch

 - email: accounting@wildernessranch.net

-Billing contact: Kaylyn @ 208-888-1595
+Billing contact: Janice @ 208-888-1595

 Dues are payable on the first of each month.
 Nothing happens if you pay before 25th of the month.
 If you pay after the 25th, you will be charged a late fee and interest at the rate of 13% per year.
 After three months of not paying dues, a lien may be placed on your property, and your water may be shut off.
 If you still don't pay, you might find yourself in small claims court in Idaho City.